mmseng/AislingMatHelper/beta/README-beta.md

 # Changelog

+### Latest: v1.5 (Date TBD)
+- Nothing yet.

-### Latest: v1.4 (2021-12-29)
+### v1.4 (2021-12-29)
 - Renamed the `Kill` hotkey to `ReloadKey`, and added a new `Kill` hotkey for actually exiting the script.
 See <a href='#reloadkey'>ReloadKey</a> and <a href='#kill'>Kill</a>.
-- Added configurable delay between loading mats and clicking the `CONFIRM` button, to address an issue where the clicking the `CONFIRM` button too quickly causes the game itself to get confused.
-See <a href='#delayload'>DelayLoad</a>.
-Original `DelayLoad` variable renamed to `DelayLoadItem`.
+- Added configurable delay between loading/unloading mats and clicking the `CONFIRM` button, to address an issue where the clicking the `CONFIRM` button too quickly causes the game itself to get confused.
+See <a href='#delayload'>DelayLoadUnload</a>.
+  - Original `DelayLoad` variable renamed to `DelayLoadItems`.
+  - Original `DelayDeliver` variable renamed to `DelayUnloadItems`.
+- Added initial HighBeep when script is loaded to signal when initial processing is finished, and the script is awaiting hotkeys to be pressed.

 ### v1.3 (2021-12-13)
 - Changed the `Kill` hotkey so that it kills the current instance of the script and reloads it, instead of just killing it entirely.
 Script can still be exited normally by right-clicking the system tray icon and selecting `Exit`.